Info & FAQ

 • Our hides offer the possibility to charge batteries using solar power (12V cigarette lighter socket and USB).
 We also have battery chargers for Canon and Nikon batteries available in the hides.

 • Do not bring a drone.
 Flying drones is prohibited in our area, as our hides are located very close to the national border (2 km).
 It is practically impossible to obtain a flight permit for a drone.
-We also do not want to disturb the animals.
+We also don’t want to disturb animals.

 Our hides